How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 Thinking about buying the new 49€ Deutschland-Ticket to use during your trip to Germany?
 Read this guide first!

 In this article we first give you the information you need to decide whether this ticket will work for your trip.
 Then we show you how to buy it if you don’t have a German bank account.
-Finally, we answer commonly asked questions about the Deutschland-Ticket and share our update using the Deutschland-Ticket.
+Finally, we answer commonly asked questions about the Deutschland-Ticket and share our update after having used the Deutschland-Ticket on 2 different trips to Germany for a total of 6 months.

 Stuttgart train

-If you want to use the Deutschland-Ticket it’s important to understand the limitations of this ticket, plan ahead so you can don’t miss the deadline to purchase the ticket for your trip, and have a plan for purchasing if you don’t have a German bank account (or one with an IBAN number).
+If you want to use the Deutschland-Ticket it’s important to understand the limitations of this ticket, have a plan for purchasing if you don’t have a German bank account (or one with an IBAN number), and know when to cancel the subscription.

 What Is The Deutschland-Ticket?

-The Deutschland-Ticket is a new subscription-based ticket that allows you to use regional and local trains, as well as public transportation, throughout all of Germany for a fixed monthly fee of 49€.
+The Deutschland-Ticket is a new subscription-based ticket that allows you to use regional and local trains, as well as city public transportation (like the tram, bus, U-bahn, S-bahn), throughout all of Germany for a fixed monthly fee of 49€.

 So instead of buying day (or week) passes to ride trams, busses, S-bahns, and U-bahns in each city you visit, plus regional train tickets or point-to-point tickets for day trips or when traveling to a new city, you simply use the Deutschland-Ticket for everything, anywhere in Germany.